 recipient has blocked your number

-message includes a suspicious link (bit.ly and goo.gl)
+message includes a suspicious link (e.g., bit.ly and goo.gl or other shortened/known spam domains)

 Carrier violations: